effectfully-ou/sketches/mineunifier/README.md

 GHC is able to solve both by making use of the "additional mechanic" of the total number of mines being known.
 When there's only one mine on the whole board and the puzzle only has one row with one unknown cell, that cell has to be a mine.
 Similarly, when there are no mines and only one cell in the puzzle, that cell has to be a number and since there are no adjacent cells, the number is `0`.

-Let's now look at an example that fails to type check:
+Let's now look at an example that fails to type check (ignore the fact that test numbers aren't consecutive):

 ```haskell
 instance Game 6 where